Walkthrough · article 08 of 24

 Today's tile and this week's strip stay exactly as they were — backdating doesn't pollute current-period numbers.

-04 Verify the date before saving
+04 Why should I check the date before saving?

 Easy mistake.
 After backdating, the calendar stays on the past date until you click forward.
 If you keep adding entries without switching back, they all land on the past date — not today.
 Always double-check the date at the top of the form before clicking Save on subsequent entries.